Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 Ballasts affect your energy usage through something called a ballast factor.
-Read more about that here.
+Read more about ballast factor and how it affects energy usage here.

-Why do fluorescent bulbs turn pink and orange?
+Why do fluorescent lights turn pink and orange?

 If you look at a large room that's lit mostly by fluorescent tubes, there's a pretty good chance that you'll see all kinds of different colors coming from the ceiling.
 Why?